quniversum/youtube-science-script-api/README.md

 This project showcases a practical application of API documentation and technical writing, using a real-world science script from a YouTube video as the source content.

-The goal of this project is to demonstrate the ability to take unstructured creative content (a video script) and transform it into structured, developer-friendly data delivered via a documented API.
-This repository includes both the complete API specification and a live front-end demo that consumes and renders the content.

 ## Project Highlights

 *   **Real-World Content:** The data source is the script for the video "The Terrifying Reason They Shut Down the Large Hadron Collider," which has over 20,000 views.
-*   **Blended Skills:** This project combines STEM scriptwriting with API documentation, a valuable skill set for companies creating developer-facing educational content.
+*   **Blended Skills:** This project combines STEM scriptwriting with API documentation.
 ## Project Components

 ### 1. The API Specification (`openapi.yaml`)